ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 #### 3. Applications of PCA

+- **ShopSmart Example**
+ShopSmatr uses **Principal Component Analysis (PCA)** to reduce the dimensionality of its sales data.
+For example, with data containing hundreds of features like product categories, sales channels, customer demographics, and seasonal trends, PCA identifies key components that explain the majority of variance.
+This simplifies analysis, enabling ShopSmatr to focus on core factors driving revenue and customer behavior, improving decision-making and operational efficiency.

+ **Other Usecases**

 - 📊 **Data Visualization**
   - PCA reduces high-dimensional data (e.g., datasets with hundreds of features) to two or three dimensions for visualization.
   - **Example**: Visualizing clusters in customer segmentation tasks.